Cleveland Clinic logo

 Diagnosis and Tests

-To diagnose cysticercosis, a healthcare provider will perform a physical exam and ask you about your symptoms.
+To diagnose cysticercosis, a healthcare provider will perform an exam and ask about symptoms you’ve had.
 They might ask about your travel history.
-The provider may order imaging (CT scan or MRI), blood tests, a lumbar puncture, biopsy or eye exam.
+Depending on your symptoms, they may perform some of these tests:

 Management and Treatment